tnptop/vimsetup/README.md

 # vimsetup
 Includes all vim-related plugins, configurations, and magic optimized for me.
 # How to use
-Copy all files (.vimrc, .vim folder) to your home directory
+Place this folder on your home directory (~/) and run install.sh